AleksaGavric/URDeepConfession/README.md

-# URDeepConfess
+# LEVEL 1: URDeepConfess

-Fake confession generator for _ursecret_safe_ account on Instagram.
+Simple fake confession generator for _ursecret_safe_ by _ursecret_safe_.
+Run through command line

+# LEVEL 2: DeepConfess

+AI-impersonator sourced from twitter for _ur_secret_safe_.

+# LEVEL 3: React webapp DeepTweet

+AI-tweet responder in the style of Elon Musk

 ## Description

-This repocontains two scripts:
+This repo contains two scripts:

 * scraper.py : scrape the data into a .txt format